Employees

 Your employer should discuss the consequences of the choice with you and help you choose the best option for your situation.

 If this is the case, you and your employer should try to identify if there is a pattern of work that could be used to calculate a working week for annual holiday entitlement.
-This could be based on:
+This must be a fair and reasonable reflection of your working week and agreed to by both parties.
+It could be based on:

 Getting paid for annual holidays